-Do you get up in the morning at a certain time to get ready for work, even though you are working in your home office?
+Do you get up in the morning at a certain time to get ready to/for work, even though you are working in your home office?
 Or do you straggle out of bed anytime the mood hits you, then work most of the day in pajamas?

+If you already have a home business or just starting one, make sure you treat your home business like a business.
+And as such, you should dress properly and act appropriately.
 Get up, get dressed, get your coffee or tea and walk into your office.
 Of course, this could mean walking from your bedroom to your living room or kitchen, or maybe ten steps away from your bed.
 When getting dressed, ask yourself, "If I put this on, can I open the door and allow a stranger to enter my home?"
-If the answer is no, put something else on--a clean tee shirt and jeans or pants or something similar.
+If the answer is no, put on something else--a clean tee shirt and jeans or pants or something similar.
 Wearing a bath robe or underwear is never a good idea unless you are sick.
-If you are sick, you should not work, instead give yourself some time to heal without the stress of telephone calls and e-mails.
-The thing is, you would not go to a 9 to 5 corporate job in your jammies or bunny slippers, so don't do it at home.
+If you are sick, you should not work, instead give yourself some time to heal without the stress of telephone calls and emails.
+The thing is, you would not go to your work place in your jammies or bunny slippers, so don't do it in your home business.